 If you want to swap out the regular case for the wireless charging case, the price of the regular AirPods jumps to $199 / £199 / AU$319, putting it within arm's reach of the AirPods Pro.

 These prices regularly dip, however – particularly for the regular AirPods.
 You can check out the best AirPods and AirPods Pro deals we've found in your region below:

-We’ve focused on the differences so far, but really the two true wireless earbuds have tons in common, too.
+We’ve focused on the differences so far, but the two true wireless earbuds have tons in common.

-For one, they’re both true wireless earbuds with similarly sized cases and a battery life of around 3.5 hours per charge, and over 24 hours with the battery case.
+They’re both true wireless earbuds with similarly sized cases and a battery life of around 3.5 hours per charge and over 24 hours with the battery case.

-hey also have a fairly similar sound quality with only minor differences in the soundstage/clarity – until you turn on Spatial Audio.
-They both use the new Apple H1 Wireless chip that enables hands-free “Hey Siri” functionality, and work seamlessly with iOS, and are integrated with Apple’s Find My network.
+They also have a reasonably similar sound quality with only minor differences in the soundstage/clarity – until you turn on Spatial Audio.
+They both use the new Apple H1 Wireless chip that enables hands-free “Hey Siri” functionality, work seamlessly with iOS, and are integrated with Apple’s Find My network.

-If you’re bothered by outside noises while at work or while you’re commuting, need water-resistance for the gym or are sensitive to pressure build-up in your ears, it’s probably worth paying a bit more for the Apple AirPods Pro.
+If you’re bothered by outside noises while at work or while commuting, need water resistance for the gym, or are sensitive to pressure build-up in your ears, it’s probably worth paying a bit more for the Apple AirPods Pro.